kovidgoyal/rapydscript-ng/README.md

 #### Browser Compatibility

-RapydScript compiles your code such that it will work on browsers that are compatible with the ES 5 JavaScript standard.
-The compiler has a ``--js-version`` option that can also be used to output ES 6 only code.
-This code is smaller and faster than the ES 5 version, but is not as widely compatible.
+RapydScript compiles your code to ES 6 compatible JavaScript.
+Any modern browser or Node.js version that supports ES 6 will run the output.
+The ``--js-version`` option only accepts ``6``.

 #### Tabs vs Spaces